testsmt/yinyang/docs/basic_usage.rst

 After finding a bug, it is useful to produce a minimal test case before reporting the bug to save the SMT solver developers' time and effort.
 For many test cases, the C code reducer `creduce <https://embed.cs.utah.edu/creduce/>`_ does a great job.
-In addition, SMT-LIB specific reducer `pyDelta <https://github.com/nafur/pydelta>`_ can be used.
+Besides, SMT-LIB specific reducer `pyDelta <https://github.com/nafur/pydelta>`_ can be used.